vhquang/firefox-docker/README.md

 This is a collection of Dockerfile that allow me to run different versions of Firefox in Docker container (mainly on Ubuntu system).

+# Why is this needed?

+Running Firefox in container allows us to running more than one version of Firefox, simultaneously.
+This is very helpful for testing web app compatibility and detect browser issue.

 # Structure

 Different version of Firefox will be in their own folder.
 The `build.sh` and `run.sh` give an idea on how to build and how to run these containers.
 They just serve as an example usage.